orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 Example (1 vCPU available):
 * Container A requests 600 milli CPUs.
 * Container B requests for 300 milli CPUs.
-* Both containers trying to use as much CPU as they can.
+* Both containers try to use as much CPU as they can.
 Then the extra 100 milli CPUs will be distributed to A and B in a 2:1 ratio.

 Pods will be throttled if they exceed their limit.
 If limit is unspecified, pods can use excess CPU when available.